Get your questions answered

 However, for those students enrolling in our nine-month program and who are recipients of the Early Application Discount, the first tuition payment is due 90 days after the date of the deposit payment.
 And the second payment is due no later than 180 days after the date of the deposit payment.

-Q: Semester and Summer Global Program Payment Schedule: +A:
+Q: Winterline Global Education short programs Payment Schedule: +A:

-If a student is enrolling in a semester or summer program, payment for the tuition balance is due no later than 90 days prior to the departure date of the program.
+If a student is enrolling in a short program, full tuition is due within 10 business days of your acceptance to secure a spot in the program.

 Q: How do I pay? +A: